 The Need for Softshell Jackets

-In a perfect world, outdoor clothing would repel ALL exterior weather while allowing ALL moisture generated from sweat to escape quickly.
-Sadly, we still can't have both: enter the great schism between waterproofness and breathability.
-Rubber rain jackets are waterproof, but try hiking up a hill in one, and you'll end up soaked in sweat.
-Conversely, breathable fleeces keep you from getting drenched in sweat, but the rain will destroy your hopes of being warm and dry.
-For decades, big money has poured into perfecting various types of waterproof/breathable membranes; however, real-world experience proves that they still have a long way to go.
+The term "waterproof/breathable" is perhaps one of the most touted descriptors that manufacturers use to sell products in the outdoor garment industry.
+In an ideal world, that term would ring true, but unfortunately, we tend to have to make a choice between true waterproofness and a jacket's ability to breathe well.
 When working hard, it doesn't take long to realize that these waterproof fabrics don't breathe well enough to keep you dry, even though the industry has spent years developing advanced fabrics to bridge the gap.
 When perspiration clogs the "pores" of the waterproof membrane, it starts being a whole lot less breathable and will only continue to perform more poorly.
 Hence the need for a different type of jacket that fills the gap by breathing adequately when you're working hard, but remaining weather-resistant enough to counter some snow and wind.
 Welcome to the beautiful world of softshells - the gap between the extremes.

 The Action Suit: How to Layer with a Softshell Jacket